 16. What type of equipment do you use?

 We only use professional equipment, no home stereo system at your wedding.
-Shure microphones, Macbook computers, Pioneer DJ controllers, American Dj and Chauvet lighting and Harbinger powered speaker system.
+Shure microphones, MacBook computers, Pioneer DJ controllers, American Dj, and Chauvet lighting and Harbinger powered speaker system.
 Feel free to google these brands if you like!

 17. Do you act as the “emcee” and make all of the announcements?

 All of our deejays act as deejay and emcee for all weddings with a guest count under 250 people.
 Even then we still act as the emcee, it is just a lot easier to have an extra set of hands to take requests and coordinate the night with larger (over 250) weddings.
 Some deejays are not comfortable with this and prefer to pass these duties on to someone else, such as a site manager, who may not have a professional voice or experience speaking on a microphone.
-Drop the Mic does not employee those types of deejays.
+Drop the Mic does not employ those types of deejays.

 18. How would you define your “style” when making announcements?